“You HAVE to go to New Orleans!”

 Lastly, if you have an extra day in New Orleans, I highly recommend getting out of the city to see one or two of the nearby former plantations.
 These plantations (and everything associated with them – including slavery) were such a huge part of southern Louisiana’s history.

-Since we didn’t have a car, Kasey and I booked a day trip with Gray Line New Orleans to visit two plantations.
+Since we didn’t have a car, Kasey and I booked a day trip to visit two plantations.
 We visited Laura and Oak Alley plantations, both roughly an hour from downtown New Orleans.

 Laura Plantation is a historic Creole Plantation, and I really enjoyed the tour of the house and grounds here.
 They’re doing a lot to restore buildings on the property in order to tell the story of everyone involved in the plantation’s story – including the former slaves.